 If you’ve ever been on the foodie side of TikTok, you’l definitely be familiar with the meat-and-cheese trend sweeping the internet.
 You can try out a customized charcuterie board at Kured in Beacon Hill, where you can pick out your very own selections of meats and cheeses to take home.
 Better yet, they also offer local delivery to get your custom boards sent straight to your home!

-Boston’s most popular outdoor theatre is back this summer with free productions of Shakespearean classics like Macbeth.
-Running until August 6, you don’t wanna miss these lovely performances in an even lovelier location: Boston Common!
+Boston’s most popular outdoor theatre is back this summer with free productions of Shakespearean classics like The Winter’s Tale.
+Running until July 16-August 4, you don’t wanna miss these lovely performances in an even lovelier location: Boston Common!
+Shows are nightly at 8 PM on the Common.
+On Saturday, August 3, the show will be at 6 PM.

 Warm summer weekends call for city escapes and adventure — and what better place to find both than at a theme park?
 From the North Shore to the further-flung Lake Compounce, our list of theme parks near Boston are some of the best to pay a visit to this summer.